Navigation Bar

 • Regions Where German is Spoken:

-• Switzerland (alongside French, Italian, and Romansh)
+• Germany, Austria, Switzerland (with French, Italian, and Romansh), and Liechtenstein.

-2. Introduction to the German Alphabet and Pronunciation Basics
+2. German Alphabet and Pronunciation Basics

-ß (Eszett) and Umlauts (ä, ö, ü).
+• Unique Additions: The German alphabet uses the Latin script with unique characters like ß (Eszett) and Umlauts (ä, ö, ü).

 The German Alphabet